 Friends and family are the first to notice if something is wrong with our work life.
 It’s important to share your struggles, then ask for an objective opinion from them.
 Those closest to you will know if you are just complaining or, if there is an actual problem.

 Document everything you do

-Whenever you get pick up on someone’s tone being malicious, toxic, or aimed at berating you, write it down.
-Chat exchanges, e-mails, documents describing the event, any form of communication.
-This is essential for when if things go from bad to worse and you need proof.
+Whenever you pick up on someone’s tone being malicious, toxic, or aimed at berating you, write it down.
+Chat exchanges, e-mails, documents describing the event, and any form of communication.
+This is essential if things go from bad to worse and you need proof.